TraverseJurcisin/Horticulture-Assistant-HASS-REPO/README.md

 The WSDA fertilizer data now lives under `feature/wsda_refactored_sharded/index_sharded/` and `feature/wsda_refactored_sharded/detail/`.
 The index consists of multiple `.jsonl` shards while each product has a separate detail file located by the first two characters of its ``product_id``.
+These records follow the **2025-07-v1** schema which adds fields like `non_plant_food_ingredients` and consolidates company information under `metadata`.
 Recent updates expanded the dataset with dozens of General Hydroponics fertilizer and pesticide records.

 Example usage: